 CUGH recognizes that facilitating administrative functions, processes, and services are vital to effectively supporting the global health enterprise.

-- Accepting and managing international risk;
+- Managing international risk;

-- Legal frameworks;
+- Developing legal frameworks;

 - Richard Wamai